Section 1: Introduction

 The NIHR i4i programme is a translational funding scheme which advances healthcare technologies and interventions for increased patient benefit in areas of existing or emerging clinical need.

-The i4i programme traditionally addresses the Translational Gap 1 (T1) identified by the Cooksey Report in 2006 , translating ideas from basic and clinical research into the development of new products and 1 approaches for the treatment of disease and illness.
-This pilot call is intended to address the second translational gap (T2), implementing new products and approaches into clinical practice.
+The i4i programme traditionally addresses the Translational Gap 1 (T1) identified by the Cooksey Report in 2006, translating ideas from basic research into the development of new products and approaches for the treatment of disease and illness.
+This Call on Real World Implementation is intended to address the second translational gap (T2), implementing new products and approaches into clinical practice.

-The NIHR i4i Challenge Awards Call 9 is inviting applications for the assessment of medical devices, digital products including artificial intelligence (AI) technologies for medical purposes, and in vitro diagnostic innovations in real world healthcare settings.
-The aim is to shorten the gap between the evidence usually delivered by traditional safety/preliminary efficacy studies typically required for a CE marked technology, and the evidence which is required by commissioners and regulators to be able to make purchasing or other recommendations/decisions.
+The NIHR i4i Challenge Awards Call 13 is inviting applications for the assessment of medical devices, digital products including artificial intelligence (AI) technologies for medical purposes, and in vitro diagnostic innovations in real world healthcare settings.
+The aim is to shorten the gap between the evidence usually delivered by traditional safety/efficacy clinical trials typically required for a technology recently placed on the market, and the evidence which is required by commissioners and regulators to be able to make purchasing or other recommendations/decisions.
 At the same time, this will de-risk the product for follow-on investment.

-Despite a more favourable investment landscape, there remains significant risk and therefore limited appetite, to invest in SMEs scaling up to bring their product to an NHS focused market.
+Despite a more favourable investment landscape, there remains significant risk and therefore limited appetite to invest in SMEs scaling up to bring their products to the NHS market.
 Implementation of innovations in the NHS comes in response to a clinical need, and occurs with evidence of cost saving and/or improved outcomes compared to the standard of care, i.e. following careful evaluation of the clinical pathway that may be disrupted by the new intervention.

-The expected output of this i4i funding stream is a technology or intervention validated in real world settings, potentially ready to apply for further (usually private) funding to scale up, or to approach commissioners or NICE for formal evaluation.
+The expected output of the i4i Challenge Awards is a technology or intervention validated in real world settings, potentially ready to apply for further (usually private) funding to scale up, or to approach commissioners or NICE for formal evaluation.
 A relevant technology appraisal checklist can be found in the NASSS framework developed by Prof Trisha Greenhalgh.

 - Accelerate the development and uptake of innovative products, technologies and interventions for the benefit of patients in the NHS.